sms1sis/Compare_two_folders/README.md

     - `Batch` (default): Processes files in parallel for maximum speed, generating a comprehensive report at the end.
     - `Realtime`: Processes files sequentially, providing immediate output as each file is compared.
 - **Progress Bar**: Shows a progress bar in `Batch` mode.
-- **Colorized Terminal Output**: Easy-to-read, informative, and visually appealing output for both real-time feedback and final reports.
+- **Colorized Terminal Output**: Output is now highly intuitive: file names and status labels are colored green for matching files, red for differing files, and blue for missing or extra files.
+This applies to both real-time feedback and final reports.
+- **Optimized Performance**:
+    - **Batch Mode**: Experience significant speed improvements (up to 10x-12x faster in some scenarios) due to parallel processing and optimized file analysis, which now intelligently avoids hashing missing or extra files.
+    - **Realtime Mode**: Minor but noticeable speed gains have been achieved through optimized file existence checks.
+- **Enhanced Progress Bar**: In Batch mode, the progress bar provides clear "Elapsed" and "Remaining" time indicators for better tracking of long operations.
 - **Enhanced Summary Section**: A clear, colorized, and perfectly aligned summary box detailing total files, matches, differences, missing, extra files, mode, algorithm used, and time taken.
 - **JSON and TXT Output**: Option to save the comparison report as a `json` or `txt` file.